-How to repair a laminate benchtop
+How to install a cut-to-measure benchtop

 Before you do anything, you'll need to get rid of all the old silicon – that's the stuff that joins your benchtop to the tiles or splashback.
 Use a silicon scraper for this – get right in there and make sure you pick all of it out.
 For stubborn patches, you may want to use Selley's Silicone Remover and some 180-grit sandpaper.